FogNetwork/ABC/README.md

 Despite what you have heard, it will still be blockable because your viewing the website just in an iframe.

 ## Basic Example
-Note: You can also locally host ABC on your website
+Note: You can also locally host ABC on your website.
+Just download [this file](https://github.com/FogNetwork/ABC/blob/main/index.js) and change the src to `/index.js` or your file path

 **HTML**
 ```html